Have you recently received a mental health diagnosis?

 Be honest with yourself.

 Learn to recognize when you are not doing well.
-Try your best to not lose awareness.
+Try your best to not lose self-awareness.
 This is a skill that has helped me navigate my treatment for bipolar disorder.
 I know when I’m in a bad place and can ask to have my treatment adjusted accordingly.

 Don’t be ashamed.